kristinallarsen/cloud-ear/_posts/2024-10-22-georeferencing_tutorial.md

 categories:
   - Blog
 tags:
-  - Post Formats
+  - tutorial
-  - readability
+  - teaching
-  - standard
+  - maps
 ---
 # How to Georeference a Map in Allmaps to Display in Felt